 Recent Advances in Natural Products Analysis is a thorough guide to the latest analytical methods used for identifying and studying bioactive phytochemicals and other natural products.
-Chemical compounds such as flavonoids, alkaloids, carotenoids, and saponins are examined in great detail, highlighting the many techniques for studying their properties.
-Each chapter is devoted to a compound category, beginning with the underlying chemical properties of the main components followed by techniques of extraction, purification and fractionation, then techniques of identification and quantification.
-The chapters then continue with a discussion of biological activities, possible interactions, levels found in plants, the effects of processing, and current and potential industrial applications.
-Each chapter ends with a discussion of the expected trends and future outlook of the given compound.
+Chemical compounds, such as flavonoids, alkaloids, carotenoids and saponins are examined, highlighting the many techniques for studying their properties.
+Each chapter is devoted to a compound category, beginning with the underlying chemical properties of the main components followed by techniques of extraction, purification and fractionation, and then techniques of identification and quantification.
+Biological activities, possible interactions, levels found in plants, the effects of processing, and current and potential industrial applications are also included.

 - Focuses on the latest analytical techniques used for studying phytochemical and other biological compounds

-- Authored and edited by the top experts in their fields worldwide
+- Authored and edited by the top worldwide experts in their field

 - Discusses the current and potential applications and predicts future trends of each compound group

-Researchers, health professionals, industry and government regulatory agencies interested in using chromatography and spectroscopy for characterization and identification of isolated chemicals from natural resources (e.g. scientists working with food matrices, nutrients and natural products, pharmacists, biochemists, nutritionists, and dietitians); students in phytochemistry, pharmacognosy, and natural product synthesis; experts in formulation of herbal and natural pharmaceutics
+Researchers, health professionals, industry and government regulatory agencies interested in using chromatography and spectroscopy for characterization and identification of isolated chemicals from natural resources (e.g. scientists working with food matrices, nutrients and natural products as well as pharmacists, biochemists, nutritionists, and dietitians); students in phytochemistry, pharmacognosy, and natural product synthesis; experts in formulation of herbal and natural pharmaceutics

 Chapter 1: Introduction to Phenolics and Terpenes and Terpenoids Analysis